Froyalanish Ancient Ways

 The Twelve Vanic Values

-The Twelve Vanic Values are a set of values which are very deeply permeated in the ways of the Royal Family of Elwynn and in the daily lives of the Froyalanish and Wintergleamish practitioners of the Ancient Ways.
+The Twelve Vanic Values are a set of values which are very deeply permeated in the ways of the Royal Family of Elwynn and in the daily lives of the Froyalanish practitioners of the Ancient Ways.
 They are since times beyond the memory of woman regarded as a very important part of Vanic Law.